 The investor/ lender will have a security interest in the property making the investment more appealing, while lessening the risk to the investor.

-There are additional tax advantages through depreciation on the building besides the furniture and equipment.
+There are additional tax advantages through depreciation on the building besides the furniture or restaurant tools and equipment.

 You are not at the mercy of an indifferent landlord whose plans on leasing the property may change.